Cantonese and Mandarin: the similarities and differences

 I was brought up learning simplified Chinese characters, but I don’t have any problems reading newspapers, journals and books printed in traditional Chinese characters as long as the texts use standard written Chinese.

 The ability of reading traditional characters was easy to acquire.
-The character simplification process has its logic, and for all Chinese-literate readers, the knowledge of one system can be transferred to the other.
+The simplification process of traditional Chinese characters has its logic, and for all Chinese-literate readers, the knowledge of one system can be transferred to the other.

 However, I find it difficult to read articles or advertisements which are written in vernacular Cantonese, which borrows a character for its phonetic quality, not for its meaning.
 For example, “而家” does not mean anything in Mandarin.
 But if people read this combination in Cantonese, they would know that it means “now”.